ericTrautsch/mysql-docker-cs4400-project/Deliverable4.md

 ## User Types

 There are a few types of users that will use this database.
-First, Managers will use the incoming and outgoing to understand what work Employees need to complete and priority to help direct them.
+First, Floor managers will use the incoming and outgoing to understand what work Employees need to complete and priority to help direct them.
 Employees will need to view the incoming and outgoing jobs to complete the work.
-The Sales team will need information about outgoing orders and profits and customers, and the procurement team (orders new material) will need to understand what material is incoming and outgoing of the parts warehouse as well as views for the Suppliers.
+The Sales team will need information about outgoing orders and profits and customers, and the purchasing team (orders new material) will need to understand what material is incoming and outgoing of the parts warehouse as well as views for the Suppliers.

+- Admin user
+- Floor Managers user
+- Employee user
+- Sales user
+- Purchasing user
+- Inventory Analyst Role

 ## User Views

 #### Customer Views
 need user views for tracking their Order history, as well as getting a Product catalog view to order product from.
-Order (cid, completed_on, placed_on, quantity, cpu, spu, outgoing location).
+Order.
-Product Catalog (pid, description, quantity, cpu).
-Note the cpu must be modified for this view to be the expected sale price.
+Product Catalog Note the cost_per_unit must be modified for this view to be the expected sale price.

 #### Employee Views
-Customer Order view: Includes the attributes of the outgoing relationship (cid, completed_on, placed_on, quantity, cpu, spu, outgoing location).
+Customer Order view: Includes the attributes of the outgoing relationship.

-Supplier Order view: Includes the attributes of the Incoming relationship (iid, pid, eid, supplier_id, sid, date, cpu, quantity, ordered_on, received_on).
+Supplier Order view: Includes the attributes of the Incoming relationship .

-Inventory view: Includes the attributes of the Inventory relationship (pid, sid, cpu, quantity), as well as the Part entity attributes (description, size_multiplier) and the StorageArea entity attributes (area, capacity).
+Inventory view: Includes the attributes of the Inventory relationship, as well as the Part entity attributes  and the StorageArea entity attributes.

 #### Supplier views:
-Supplier Information view: Includes the attributes of the Supplier entity (supplier_id, name, address, phone).

-Order History view: Includes the attributes of the Incoming relationship (iid, pid, eid, supplier_id, sid, date, cpu, quantity, ordered_on, received_on).
+Order History view: Includes the attributes of the Incoming relationship and information abuot the Supplier.

 ## Sample Functions